MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TenantAllowBlockListItems.md

 ```

 ### -NoExpiration
-The NoExpiration switch specifies that the **block** entry should never expire.
+The NoExpiration switch specifies that the entry should never expire.
 You don't need to specify a value with this switch.

+This switch is available to use in the following scenarios:

+- With the Block switch.
+- With the Allow switch where the ListType parameter value is URL and the ListSubType parameter value is AdvancedDelivery.

 You can't use this switch with the ExpirationDate parameter.